 A redundancy occurs when a specific position within a business is no longer required.
 In this situation, an employee may be redeployed to another position where suitable.
 If they can't be redeployed, they may be retrenched.

 A retrenchment occurs when an employee loses their position and cannot be redeployed because no other suitable positions exist.

 Alternatives to retrenchment

-To avoid retrenching skilled employees, who may need to be re-employed once the market has recovered, a business should consider alternative cost-cutting and business development activities.
+To avoid retrenching skilled employees who may need to be re-employed once the market has recovered, consider alternative cost-cutting and business development activities.

 There are many support services in Victoria, both government and non-government, that provide advice and direction about the various options available to help businesses survive challenging times.